Note: All Pluralsight content is 100% free for the month of April! No credit card needed. Sign up here!

-Linux Mint is one of the most under-rated Linux distribution out there, yet it really does provide a lot of value, even for seasoned Linux hackers.
+Linux Mint is one of the most under-rated Linux distributions out there, yet it provides a lot of value, even for seasoned Linux hackers.
 If you haven’t tried it out yet, you’re missing out.

 What do people say about Linux Mint?